Former Baltimore officer testifies that he watched porn in daycare van, never molested children

-BALTIMORE -- The former Baltimore officer accused of molesting children at his then-wife's daycare in Baltimore County told his side of the story, testifying for several hours in his defense at his trial on Thursday.
+BALTIMORE -- The former Baltimore Police officer accused of molesting children at his then-wife's daycare in Baltimore County told his side of the story, testifying for several hours in his defense at his trial on Thursday.

-James Weems Jr. told the jury life was good, that he frequently traveled and ate at fancy restaurants with his wife Shanteari, until it all crumbled in July of 2022 when he was accused of molesting children at Lil Kidz Kastle, the successful daycare she owned in Owings Mills.
+James Weems Jr. told the jury life was good, that he frequently traveled and ate at fancy restaurants with his wife Shanteari until it all crumbled in July of 2022 when he was accused of molesting children at Lil Kidz Kastle, the successful daycare she owned in Owings Mills.

 Weems categorically denied ever abusing children in his regular job driving the daycare's van.